eobermuhlner/planet-generator/README.md

 ## Create textures and height map for terrain

-To render a terrain you need a mesh and textures for the terrain.
+To render a terrain you need to generate the mesh and textures for the terrain.

 The conversion of the terrain height map into a mesh depends on the 3D library you use in your renderer.
 The following code snippet simply prints the values of the height map.